-While such a small fridge isn’t for everyone, theis a perfect fit for those who want a tiny model to perch on their desk or keep in their car.
+While such a small fridge isn’t for everyone, the Cooluli is a perfect fit for those who want a tiny model to perch on their desk or keep in their car.

 Why should you buy this: It’s a very versatile fridge that’s perfect for dorms or anywhere else.

 Who’s it for: People shopping for a dorm fridge or those looking for a great basement fridge.